penmasters/zabbix-book/docs/ch02-zabbix-installation/user-roles.md

 ### UI Element Permissions (Frontend Menu Access)

 This section controls the visibility of menu items.
-By default, a role based on the `Admin` type can see the `Configuration` menu.
+By default, a role based on the `Admin` type can see the `Data collection` menu.
 This allows you to hide specific configuration sections from them.

 * **Example Use:** You can create an `Admin` role called **"Template Editor"**